eblerjana/genotyping-pipelines/prepare-vcf-MC/README.md

 ```

-* a **bi-allelic** callset VCF called `` results/vcf/{callsetname}/{callsetname}_filtered_ids_biallelic.vcf`` that can be used to transform the genotypes computed by PanGenie for all bubbles to genotypes for all nested variant alleles using the command below and this script [convert-to-biallelic.py](https://bitbucket.org/jana_ebler/hprc-experiments/src/master/genotyping-experiments/workflow/scripts/convert-to-biallelic.py):
+VCFs produced by this pipeline contain special annotations in the INFO field ("ID").
+In the multi-allelic VCF, each record defines a bubble in the pangenome graph.
+Each allele of a bubble is annotated by a sequence of IDs in the ID field, separated by a colon, which define variants nested inside of these bubbles.
+The bi-allelic VCF contains one record for each such individual ID.
+Both VCFs provide different representation of the same genetic variation present in the graph.
+After genotyping the bubbles with the command above, one can convert the bubble genotypes into genotypes for all nested variants using the script [convert-to-biallelic.py](https://bitbucket.org/jana_ebler/hprc-experiments/src/master/genotyping-experiments/workflow/scripts/convert-to-biallelic.py) and the following command:

 ``` bat